budak7273/Woodcutter/README.md

   - Display the informational message players see when they visit a Stonecutter, has a link to this page.
 - `/scoreboard players set wc_checker_interval wc_options <value>`
   - Set the update interval to a number of ticks.
 Default is 30.
 You shouldn't have to change this.

+## Developer Information

+Python is required to run `generate_json.py`.
+The CI uses Python 3.10, but no packages/libraries are used, so it could probably run on other versions without issue.

+Wood variants are defined in `WOOD_VARIANTS` in `generate_json.py` and allow specifying custom overrides - see existing variants for examples.